 proxy.istio.io/config: '{"gatewayTopology" : { "numTrustedProxies": 2 } }'

 Set the numTrustedProxies parameter to the number of trusted proxies deployed prior to the ingress gateway based on the network topologies.
-If you set the numTrustedProxies parameter to a value N that is greater than zero, the originating IP address of the trusted client is the (N +1)th address in the value of the X-Forward-For parameter.
+If you set the numTrustedProxies parameter to a value N that is greater than zero, the originating IP address of the trusted client is the (N +1)th address in the value of the X-Forwarded-For parameter.

-7. Run the following command to access the httpbin application to obtain the originating IP address of the client:
+7. Run the following command to access the HTTPBin application to obtain the originating IP address of the client:

 curl http://{IP address of the ingress gateway}/get?show_env=true